Fang3/RCourseraRepProject/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+### title: "Reproducible Research: Peer Assessment 1"
-output: html_document
-keep_md: true
----

 ## Loading and preprocessing the data